Clinical And Diagnostic Insights Into Hypothyroidism In A Shih-Tzu: A Case Report

 TLDR A Shih Tzu with hypothyroidism improved significantly after 6 weeks of levothyroxine treatment.

-A 4-year-old neutered female Shih Tzu was diagnosed with primary hypothyroidism, presenting symptoms such as weight gain, lethargy, bilateral symmetrical alopecia, and cold intolerance.
-Physical examination showed a dull coat, seborrhoeic dermatitis, bradycardia, and mild obesity.
-Blood tests revealed mild hypercholesterolaemia, low total and free T4 levels, and elevated TSH.
-Treatment with oral levothyroxine sodium at 20 µg/kg twice daily led to significant clinical improvement within 6 weeks.
+This case report discusses a 4-year-old neutered female Shih Tzu diagnosed with primary hypothyroidism, characterized by symptoms such as progressive weight gain, lethargy, bilateral symmetrical alopecia, and cold intolerance.
+Physical examination revealed a dull coat, seborrhoeic dermatitis, bradycardia, and mild obesity.
+Laboratory tests showed low total thyroxine (T4) and free T4 levels with elevated thyroid-stimulating hormone (TSH), confirming the diagnosis.
+The dog was treated with oral levothyroxine sodium at 20 µg/kg twice daily, leading to significant clinical improvement within 6 weeks.